f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/live-update/Readme.md

 bigip/bigip_next/security/operations/live-update/next_vars.yml
 ```

 First, specify the following parameters for Central Manager to establish connectivity.
 Second, specify files to save reports to.
-And finally, indicate task timeout time in minutes.
+And finally, indicate update task timeout time in minutes.
 Note that if you have three and more BIG IP Next nodes for updates, you might need 15 and more minutes:

 ```yml
 central_manager: